 Secondary Roles and Responsibilities:

 - Writing press releases, media advisories, blog posts and campaign emails;

 - Assist with digital asset management, whether that’s tagging photos, creating facebook albums, selecting photos for instagram use or resizing images;

-- Light design projects may also be available for the right candidate;
+- Light design or photography projects may also be available for the right candidate; and

-- Monthly professional development meetings, where the Communications Dept. leaves the office to discuss communications strategies, lessons and outcomes from past projects, in order to learn from those experiences and each other.
+- Monthly, casual professional development meetings, where the Communications team leaves the office to discuss communications strategies, lessons and outcomes from past projects, in order to learn from those experiences and each other.

 Required skills or abilities:

 - Strong, concise writing;